explainers-by-googlers/fetch-retry/README.md

 ### Retry Behavior Details

 - Retries will be **attempted from the original URL & fetch params**.
 If a `fetch()` request follows HTTP redirects (e.g., 301, 302, 307, 308), any necessary retries are performed against the original URL & fetch params provided to `fetch()`.
 For example, if fetch('/a') redirects to `/b`, and the request to `/b` subsequently fails with a network error, the retry attempts will target `/a`, not `/b`.
 -   Retries are intended solely for **transient network errors** where retrying the identical request might succeed.
-This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host.
+This typically includes errors at the TCP/IP level like connection timeouts, connection resets, connection refused (potentially), or DNS resolution failures if resolution previously succeeded for the host (this is an even smaller set if `retryOnlyIfServerUnreached` is set to true, where we only retry if we guarantee no connection has been established with the server yet).
 For example, retries will not be triggered by:
     -   Successful HTTP responses, even with error status codes (4xx, 5xx).
     -   Programmatic cancellation via `AbortSignal`.
     -   Security-related failures (CORS errors, CSP violations, mixed content blocks).